syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Find-and-Replace-text.md

-// Finds all the occurrence of specified text that matches case in RichTextBoxAdv document.
+// Finds all the occurrence of the specified text that matches case in the RichTextBoxAdv document.

 TextSearchResults textSearchResults = richTextBoxAdv.FindAll("the", option);

-// Finds all the occurrence of specified pattern (text starts with ‘S’) that matches case in RichTextBoxAdv document.
+// Finds all the occurrence of the specified pattern (text starts with ‘S’) that matches case in the RichTextBoxAdv document.

 TextSearchResults textSearchResults = richTextBoxAdv.FindAll(new Regex(@"\bS\S*"), option);